California Refinancing Expert Explains New Home Affordable Refinance Program

-California Refinancing Expert Nicoleta Simionescu explains all about the revamped government program that provides refinancing options to homeowners who owe more on their mortgage than their house it worth called HARP 2.0.
+California Refinancing Expert Andrew Andreasen explains all about the revamped government program that provides refinancing options to homeowners who owe more on their mortgage than their house it worth called HARP 2.0.

+Many lenders are hesitant to exercise the full benefits of the new Home Affordable Refinance Program (HARP or HARP 2.0), also known as the Making Home Affordable Program.
+Some have limited the value at 125% LTV.
+Others will not accept credit challenges which result in approval levels called Expanded Approval Levels I, II and III.
+Some lenders will not refinance investment or non-owner occupied properties.
+Others will not refinance manufactured or other property types.

+Have you been turned down for a HARP refinance by your current lender due to LTV (loan to value), occupancy, minor credit challenges, property type or because they cannot get an appraisal waiver?
+Don't give up!
+There are lenders that may accept yor loan.

-Nicoleta Simionescu, a Long Beach, California based mortgage consultant, has released a new web site at: http://harprefinancinghelp.com designed to remove the confusion about this latest government program.
+Andrew Andreasen, a Victorville, CA 92392, California based mortgage consultant, has released a new web site at: http://andrewloans.net designed to remove the confusion about this latest government program and show how you may still be able to refinance even if your current lender has said no!

 This new HARP 2.0 resource site shares details about the basics of this mortgage lending solution and answers questions like: